Shaw Local

 A Streator man is headed to prison for up to 30 years after pleading guilty Thursday to possessing cocaine – and to jumping out of a squad car after police picked him up.

-Derek Hornick, 47, appeared in La Salle County Circuit Court and entered a blind plea to unlawful possession of a controlled substance with intent to deliver, a Class X felony carrying six to 30 years in prison with no possibility of probation.
+Derek Hornick, 47, appeared in La Salle County Circuit Court and entered a blind plea deal in connection with the unlawful possession of a controlled substance with intent to deliver, a Class X felony carrying six to 30 years in prison with no possibility of probation.
 He also pleaded guilty to a misdemeanor charge of escape.

-However, attorneys advised Circuit Judge Michelle A. Vescogni that they reached an agreed sentence to be revealed at an April 9 hearing.
+However, attorneys advised Circuit Judge Michelle A. Vescogni that they reached an agreed-upon sentence, which will be revealed at an April 9 hearing.

-Hornick will have an opportunity to address the judge at the April hearing.
+Hornick will have an opportunity to address the judge during the hearing.

-His legal troubles began when police seized at least 15 grams of cocaine on Aug.
-27. He was granted pre-trial release and later placed on GPS monitoring.
+His legal troubles began when police seized at least 15 grams of cocaine Aug.
+27. He was granted pretrial release and later placed on GPS monitoring.

 Tom Collins